 "2% of actors make a living from the profession."
 That was the major takeaway from a series of surveys released in 2019.

 We don't highlight this to compound anxiety or feelings of hopelessness.
-We do so to depict the high likelihood we'll have to work outside our craft at some point along the path, and that this is okay.
+We do so to depict the high likelihood that we'll have to work outside our craft at some point along the path, and this is okay.
 The statistic is perhaps depressing, but it's just as much a permission slip to let go of any shame we've been carrying around about our day job(s).
 98% of us actors are in the same boat.

 We're also joined by most elite athletes.
 Our generation's best javelin thrower may win Olympic gold and hold the world record for decades, yet the financial reward (currently USD 37,500) only comes around once every four years.
 And that's if they win gold.